Current Proposal

 My child will be entering kindergarten (or new to HSD) in fall 2023.
 What do I need to do?

-For the 2023-24 school year, starting September 2023, registration for kindergarten and other new students will open March 1.
+For the 2023-24 school year, starting September 2023, registration for kindergarten and other new students opened on March 1.
 [If you wish to enroll for the remainder of the 2022-23 (current) school year, you should enroll now.]

 Enrollment information may be found at: https://www.hsd.k12.or.us/domain/659.

 Your child will be enrolled based on the current attendance boundaries.
-After the School Board decision, and once the new boundaries are set and entered into our student and transportation systems, families of enrolled students will be notified, if applicable, of the shift to the updated attendance area.
+Once the new boundaries are set and entered into our student and transportation systems, enrolled students will be automatically shifted to their updated attendance area, if applicable.
 Your child then will be expected to attend their home school in the 2023-24 school year.

 If you wish your child to attend a school outside of your attendance area (i.e., other than your assigned home school), you will need to submit a transfer request.
 Information about transfers is available at: https://www.hsd.k12.or.us/Page/807.
 Note that kindergarten transfer requests may be held until August, subject to finalizing of home student enrollments and space availability at the requested school.
 If you are impacted by boundary changes, please do not submit a transfer request until after your child is enrolled and the boundaries have been set in our systems.